trozware/troznet/_posts/2016-02-24-three-rules-for-writing-better-swift.md

 ![Playground crash][1]

 Instead of using ! you should use optional chaining with ? or check the value with `guard` or `if let` before use.

+One trap to beware of is with Xcode's attempts to be helpful and suggest fixes to problems.
+If you use an optional where it cannot work, Xcode will warn you that it is incorrect, but the suggested fix will be to insert !

+![Optional fix][4]

+When you see this, do not accept the suggested fix, but use it as a warning to show that you need to fix the problem properly.

 ---